muflow/meme-generator/README.md

 ## Credits

-This application was created by Bob Ziroll.
+Original project by by Bob Ziroll.